AAbella7529/AAbella7529/README.md

 Looking to transition in "AI or Cyber Security" and unlock my Tech Career Potential.

-:rocket: My purpose is to gain skills and experience in this field to future-proof my IT skills in the Digital Age / Digital Transformation, The Internet of Things and Artificial Intelligence.
+:rocket: My purpose is to gain skills and experience in this field to future-proof my IT skills in the Digital Age, Digital Transformation, The Internet of Things and Artificial Intelligence.

 For coding I currently used: Python, Linux, Shell Bash Scripting and SQL.